Wuta Mayi: Early professional career (1968–1974)

-With TPOK Jazz (1974-1982)
+With TPOK Jazz (1974–1982)

 In 1974, Wuta Mayi left Orcheste Continental to join TPOK Jazz, after an invitation relayed through Josky Kiambukuta.
 Wuta Mayi played with TPOK Jazz until 1982, leaving before Franco's death in 1989.

 Other vocalists in TPOK Jazz at that time included Josky Kiambukuta, Michel Boyibanda, Youlou Mabiala, Ndombe Opetum and Aime Kiwakana.
 Wuta Mayi is credited to have composed a number of songs for TPOK Jazz during his eight-year tenure there, including Melou (1975), Basala la vie (1978), Ayant Droit (1980), Moleka, Beyou (1980), and Tuti (1981).

-As a solo artist, and with Les Quatre Etoiles and other groups (1982-present)
+As a solo artist, and with Les Quatre Etoiles and other groups (1982–present)

 In 1982, Wuta Mayi needed to come to Paris for medical treatment.
 He decided to stay there after three friends from Kinshasa who had moved to Paris, Bopol, Nyboma, and Syran Mbenza, invited him to record with them.
 In 1982 they recorded, 4 Grandes Vedettes de la Musique Africaine, which was issued in 1983 and would later be seen as the first record of the group they formed, Les Quatre Etoiles (the Four Stars).

 Between then and 1993, in addition to recording and performing with Les Quatre Etoiles, he released six solo albums, as well as one credited to him and Congolese guitarist Dino Vangu (listed as "Dino Vangou").
 He also contributed to many other records.

-In the mid 1990s, with Papa Noel, Bopol and others, he formed the band Odemba.
+In the mid 1990s, with Papa Noël, Bopol and others, he formed the band Odemba.
 However the band failed to fully launch due to lack of funds.

-In the early 2000s, Wuta Mayi, Nyboma, Syran Mbenza, Djeskain Loko Massengo, Sammy Bumba Massa, Papa Noel, and Jean-Papy Ramazani formed a band called Kékélé that toured extensively in Europe and North America.
+In the early 2000s, Wuta Mayi, Nyboma, Syran Mbenza, Djeskain Loko Massengo, Sammy Bumba Massa, Papa Noël, and Jean-Papy Ramazani formed a band called Kékélé that toured extensively in Europe and North America.
 Kékélé means "vines that are used in villages in Africa to make connections".
 The band plays entirely using acoustic guitars, drums and percussions.

 In 2019, more than 25 years after his previous solo release and more than 50 years after beginning his professional musical career, Wuta Mayi issued a new solo album, La Face Cachee, which received positive reviews.